kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 	ActiveInterceptorClass *string `json:"activeInterceptorClass,omitempty" protobuf:"bytes,3,opt,name=activeInterceptorClass"`

 	// ActiveInterceptorCompleted should be set to true when the interceptor of the
-	// ActiveInterceptorClass has fully or partially completed (may result in pod termination).
+	// ActiveInterceptorClass has either fully or partially completed, which may have resulted in
+	// target eviction (e.g. pod termination).
 	// This field can also be set to true if no interceptor is available.
-	// If this field is true, there is no additional interceptor available, and the evicted pod is
+	// If this field is true and no additional interceptor is available:
-	// still running, it will be evicted using the Eviction API.
+	// - If the target is a pod that is still running, it will be evicted using the Eviction API.
 	// +optional
 	ActiveInterceptorCompleted bool `json:"activeInterceptorCompleted,omitempty" protobuf:"varint,4,opt,name=activeInterceptorCompleted"`